Verein für germanisches Heidentum: History

-Due to concerns about connections between the British OR and far-right politics, expressed already in 1995 in the ORD's member's magazine, as well as differing views of practice and organising, the ORD was established as an independent organisation in 2004.
+Due to concerns about connections between the British OR and far-right politics, already expressed by 1995 in the ORD's members magazine, as well as differing views of practice and organising, the ORD was established as an independent organisation in 2004.
 It created a new organisational structure based on small local groups and established a process for electing officials.
 It changed its name to the Verein für germanisches Heidentum (VfGH; lit.
 'Association for Germanic paganism') in 2006.
-At the same Bundesthing, a central meeting held in the spring, its chairman Volker G. Kunze chose to step down and Haimo Grebenstein was elected as his successor.
+At the same Bundesthing, a central meeting held in the spring, its chairman Volker G. Kunze chose to step down; Haimo Grebenstein was elected as his successor.

 The VfGH grew from around 40 members in 2004 to around 80 members in 2010.
-Despite not being a large organisation, it became influential among German neopagans during this period.
+Despite never being a large organisation, it became influential among German neopagans during this period.
 Its most influential theorist has been Fritz Steinbock, also known as Asfrid, who has been responsible for much of the VfGH's religious management.
 In 2018, the journal Materialdienst reported about the VfGH as one of several Germanic neopagan organisations in Germany with "two to three dozen members".

 Beliefs

 The VfGH describes Germanic paganism as a polytheistic religion and gods as "concrete, personal beings with individual personalities".
 The VfGH promotes a cyclical view of time and a view of death as a transition rather than a definite end.
-Rituals have a central role in the organisation's conception of pagan practice, which it defines as having a living relationship with gods and nature.
+Rituals have a central role in the organisation's conception of pagan practice, which it defines as having "a living relationship to the gods, to nature and to everything holy that realizes itself actively".